varnish/Varnish-Book/varnish_book.rst

    The central block of Varnish is the Varnish daemon ``varnishd``.
    This daemon accepts HTTP requests from clients, sends requests to a backend and caches the returned objects.
    ``varnishd`` is further explained in the `Varnish Architecture`_ section.

+   .. varnishtest

+   ``varnishtest`` is a script driven program used to test your Varnish installation.
+   ``varnishtest`` is very powerful because it allows you to create mock-ups of clients and backends to interact with your actual Varnish configuration.
+   ``varnishtest`` is also very useful to learn more about Varnish's behavior.
+   Therefore, ``varnishtest`` is used along the book as main testbed.

    .. varnishadm